5 DIY Home Staging Tips To Sell Your Home Faster

 With guidance from a qualified real estate professional and a little elbow grease, you can increase your home’s market value and attract more potential buyers.

-If you’re considering selling your home, contact your local Trophy Properties and Auction agent or reach out to our office and we'll connect you.
+If you’re considering selling your home, contact your local Trophy Properties and Auction agent or reach out to our office and we'll get you connected!

-About the author: Sandy Brown is the Marketing Director at Trophy Properties and Licensed Realtor.
-She studied business, marketing, and design and earned a degree in Interior Design. sbrown@trophypa.com
+>About the author: Sandy Brown is the Marketing Director at Trophy Properties and Auction and a Licensed Realtor.
+She studied Business/Marketing and Design and holds a degree in Interior Design. sbrown@trophypa.com